Yanks get key hits off Astros’ gloves for 8th straight win

+NEW YORK (AP) — Booed and banged up during a frustrating season, Yankees slugger Giancarlo Stanton muscled his way to a breakthrough performance Saturday night.

+A couple inches the other way, it might’ve been the Houston Astros’ turn to exhale.

-NEW YORK (AP) — Giancarlo Stanton hit a pair of go-ahead, two-run singles, both off third baseman Yuli Gurriel’s glove, and the New York Yankees beat the Houston Astros 7-5 Saturday night for their eighth straight win.
+Stanton hit a pair of go-ahead, two-run singles — both off third baseman Yuli Gurriel’s glove — and New York beat Houston 7-5 for its eighth straight win.
 The Astros lost their seventh in a row in the matchup of AL division leaders.

-Stanton made it 4-2 in the sixth inning with a hard grounder that skipped off Gurriel’s mitt and into shallow left field — ruled a hit on a tough call for the official scorer.
-Stanton smashed an almost identical ball an inning later, which Gurriel dived for and tipped.
+Stanton made it 4-2 in the sixth inning with a 104 mph grounder that skipped off Gurriel’s mitt and into shallow left field — ruled a hit on a tough call for the official scorer.
+Stanton smashed an almost identical ball an inning later — clocked at 107 mph — which Gurriel dived for and tipped.
 That one got past him, too, this time for an undisputed single against Ryan Pressly (1-1) for a 7-5 lead.

+“It’s great to be able to contribute to a win finally,” Stanton said.

+Stanton got his first four RBIs of the season.
+He’s only played seven games, missing 2 ½ months due to biceps, shoulder and calf injuries.
+Some fans at Yankee Stadium have booed the 2017 NL MVP as he’s struggled to get up to speed.

+“You have to give the guy a break,” teammate Luke Voit said, adding “just getting those reps in.
+He won MVP for a reason.
+It’s nice having an MVP hit behind you.”

+“Sometimes we forget what a good player he is,” manager Aaron Boone said.
+“Hope they saw those at-bats.”

 Zack Britton let Houston load the bases in the ninth but got Tyler White to hit a game-ending flyout to right for his third save.
-The Astros stranded 11 runners.

 Gio Urshela and Austin Romine went deep for New York, giving the Yankees a homer in 25 straight games.
 That tied Joe DiMaggio and the 1941 Yankees for most in franchise history.
 The 2002 Texas Rangers hold the major league mark at 27.